Current number of reviews posted8,865 Make Making Travel More Fun! The ranking of hotel or inn in Japan which chosen by Japanese.

 • The open-air bath can also be rented for private use.

 • Although it is Lake Kawaguchi, the large public bath offers Breathtaking view of Mt.
 Fuji.
 Depending on the room, you can see Mt.
 Fuji from the bath.
-(Rooms with semi-open-air baths) The area around Lake Kawaguchi is frequented by young people who are likely going to Fuji-Q Highland.
-Oike Hotel is not cheap, so the age group seems to be a little older, so you can relax.
+The area around Lake Kawaguchi is mostly occupied by young people who are likely going to Fuji-Q Highland.
+Oike Hotel is not cheap, so the age group seems to be a little older, so you can relax and enjoy your stay.

 ぴこ's answer (Posted on:2016/10/16)